emqx/emqx-docs/en_US/tutorial/deploy.md

 ### Nginx LB

- NGINX Plus serves as a LB for *EMQ X* cluster and terminates the SSL connections
+ NGINX Plus serves as a LB for *EMQX* cluster and terminates the SSL connections

-1. Create *EMQ X* cluster nodes like following:
+1. Create *EMQX* cluster nodes like following:

 | Node  | IP          |
 | ----- | ----------- |